 Experience the fascinating centuries-old textile techniques that have made this Indonesian island famous.
-Tjap and tjanting batik, ikat weaving, indigo dyeing and other natural dyes… You’ll meet the artisans and get right in on the design process with hands-on workshops.
+Tjap and tjanting batik, ikat weaving, indigo and other natural dyes… You’ll meet the artisans and get right in on the design process with hands-on workshops.
 Imagine 14 days in a textile and tropical paradise!
 You’re going to love it!

-As a guest on this tour…
+Guests on this tour…

 Visit a batik factory